Change up your pull-up game to break through upper-body strength barriers. Try these four variations on the classic pull-up.

 While simply climbing a few days per week will build a moderate level of pulling strength and endurance, use of more target training techniques will provide beneficial gains so that the pulling muscles will never limit you on the rock.
 Toward this end, let’s examine four variations on the common Pull-Up to spice up your workouts—the first two exercises develop pull-muscle strength, while the last two train strength-endurance.

-Without hanging to rest, immediately begin a second cycle of Frenchies; that is, pulling up three more times and doing the three four-second lock-offs positions.
+But don’t stop here!
+Without hanging on straight arms to rest, immediately begin a second cycle of Frenchies: pulling up three more times with four-second lock-offs in each of the three positions.
 Be sure to hold all the lock-offs for a full four-second count, despite the burning that begins to develop.
-Continue performing a third, fourth, and fifth cycle, if you’re able.
+Continue through a third, fourth, and fifth rep cycle, if you’re able.
 Stop when you can no longer perform a full pull-up or hold the lock-off.
-Rest for five minutes before doing a second and third set.
-As you will discover, this exercise is gets hard fast.
-Add in this exercise up to two days per week and you’ll develop a whole new level of muscular endurance on the rock rock!
+Rest for five minutes, then attempt a second and third set.
+You’ll soon discover that this exercise gets hard fast.
+Add in this exercise up to two days per week to reach a whole new level of muscular endurance!

-Copyright 2018 Eric J. Hörst.
+Copyright 2018-2023 Eric J. Hörst.
 All rights reserved.